Elvira Hellenpart's Intro to UX Portfolio Project

 “As a marketer between the product and the users, I learned how important user experience is.
 I was interested in investigating why people would lose interest in the product, which led me to realize the importance of product improvement and reflecting on possible solutions.
 This is what I want to do: create meaningful products and help companies to get there”.

-VocabApp is a project I worked on in a UX Design Course at CareerFoundry.
+VocabApp is a project I worked on in a UX Design Program at CareerFoundry.
 I had to research and create a vocabulary learning app from scratch, which has provided me with a solid foundation in UX Design and Design Thinking.

 VocabApp is a language learning app which contains exercises based on real-life situations and allows users to customize their curriculum so that they achieve maximum learning effect.
 In this project, I aim to design a mobile app that empowers people to learn new vocabulary and enable them to put the acquired knowledge in practice immediately, supporting their private & professional goals.